 HubSpot has a great example available.
 It’s a free, downloadable template you can actually start using today.
 You can also modify it to suit your needs.

 Making Changes to Your Calendar

-Your blogging calendar doesn’t need to be set in stone.
+Your calendar doesn’t need to be set in stone.
 And it shouldn’t be.
 As you start creating content and interacting with your audience, you’ll soon discover they’ll have many questions.
-These questions provide for fantastic topics and are great for creating new and engaging content that speaks directly to your audience.
+These questions provide fantastic topics and are great for creating new and engaging content that speaks directly to your audience.

-Your content calendar is definitely a working document, and you’ll find that you’ll be continuously adding to it, taking away from it, and modifying it to suit the needs of your audience.
+Your calendar is definitely a working document, and you’ll find that you’ll be continuously adding to it, taking away from it, and modifying it to suit the needs of your audience.

 How often should you review your content calendar?